 Causes of death statistics are released with a view to ensuring that they are fit for purpose when released.
-Supporting documentation for causes of death statistics are published and should be considered when interpreting the data to enable the user to make informed decisions on the relevance and accuracy of the data for the purpose the user is going to use those statistics.
-To meet user requirements for timely data it is often necessary to obtain information from the administrative source before all information for the reference period is available (e.g. finalisation of coronial proceedings).
+Supporting documentation for causes of death statistics are published and should be considered when interpreting the data.
+This will enable the user to make informed decisions on the relevance and accuracy of the data, when using those statistics.
+To meet user requirements for timely data, it is often necessary to obtain information from the administrative source before all information for the reference period is available (e.g. finalisation of coronial proceedings).
 A balance needs to be maintained between accuracy (completeness) of data and timeliness, taking account of the different needs of users.
-See Causes of Death Revisions, 2012 and 2013 (Technical Note) in Causes of Death, Australia, 2014 (ABS 2016b).
+See Technical Note: Causes of Death Revisions 2015 Final Data in Causes of Death, Australia, 2017 (cat.no.
+3303.0).

 All ERP data sources are subject to non-sampling error.
 Non-sampling error can arise from inaccuracies in collecting, recording and processing the data.
 In the case of Census and Post Enumeration Survey (PES) data every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.
 The ABS does not have control over any non-sampling error associated with births, deaths and migration data.
-For more information see the Demography Working

-Paper 1998/2 - Quarterly birth and death estimates, 1998 (ABS 1999) and Australian Demographic Statistics (ABS 2016c).
+For more information see the Demography Working Paper 1998/2 - Quarterly birth and death estimates, 1998(Cat. no. 3114.0) and Australian Demographic Statistics, Mar 2019 (Cat. no. 3101.0).

 Non-Indigenous estimates are available for census years only.
 In the intervening years, Indigenous population projections are based on assumptions about past and future levels of fertility, mortality and migration.
 In the absence of non-Indigenous population figures for these years, it is possible to derive denominators for calculating non-Indigenous rates by subtracting the projected Indigenous population from the total population.
-For the current round of COAG reporting, the non-Indigenous population denominator has been calculated by subtracting the 2011 Census-based Indigenous projections (see Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 2001-2026 (ABS 2014a) from the 2011 Census-based Estimated Resident Population (ABS 2016d).
+For the current round of COAG reporting, the non-Indigenous population denominator has been calculated by subtracting the 2016 Census-based Indigenous estimates / projections (see Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 2006-2031, (Cat. no. 3238.0)), from the 2016 Census-based Estimated Resident Population (Cat. no. 3101.0).
 Such figures have a degree of uncertainty and should be used with caution, particularly as the time from the base year of the projection series increases.

-Non-Indigenous data from the Death Registration and Causes of Death collections does not include death registrations with a 'not stated' Indigenous status.
+Non-Indigenous data from the Deaths and Causes of Death collections do not include death registrations with a 'not stated' Indigenous status.

 Some rates are unreliable due to small numbers of deaths over the reference period.
 Resultant rates could be misleading, for example, where the non-Indigenous mortality rate is higher than the indigenous mortality rate.
-Agestandardised death rates based on a very low death count have been deemed unpublishable.
+Age-standardised death rates based on a very low death count have been deemed unpublishable.
 Some cells have also not been published to prevent back-calculation of these suppressed cells.
 Caution should be used when interpreting rates for this indicator.

-Coherence: The methods used to construct the indicator are consistent and comparable with other collections and with international practice.
+The methods used to construct the indicator are consistent and comparable with other collections and with international practice.